 The project calls for the Company to create or retain at least 150 full-time positions located in Ames, Iowa.
-In March 2015, the City of Ames granted a one year extension for the deadline to obtain the required number of jobs to March 10, 2016.
+In March 2015, the City of Ames granted a one-year extension for the deadline to obtain the required number of jobs to March 10, 2016.
 The agreement required the Company to enter into a five-year building lease with the option for extension for an additional five years of not less than 20,000 square feet within the corporate limits of the City of Ames by March 10, 2015, which requirement was met prior to the deadline of March 10, 2015.
 If, as of March 10, 2016, the Company has fulfilled the terms of the loan agreement, the loan will be forgiven.
 If on March 10, 2016, the Company has failed to create or retain at least 150 full-time jobs in Ames, Iowa, the Company will be required to repay approximately \$3,100 per job not created or retained following such date.
-As of March 31, 2015, \$397,000 of the total \$400,000 forgivable loan was advanced to the Company.
+As of June 30, 2015, \$397,000 of the total \$400,000 forgivable loan was advanced to the Company.
+As of June 30, 2015, the Company has created or retained at least 150 full-time positions in Ames, Iowa.
 In the event of default, including failure to repay any amounts under the loan when due, the Company will be required to repay the note, including 6.5% interest per annum, beginning at the date of default.